 The fund will be launched with an initial committed capital of 100 million USD from the Government of Norway, aiming to reach 400 million USD by 2020.

-Norway has developed the fund in cooperation with IDH and partners in the Tropical Forest Alliance 2020, a global public-private partnership to drive action towards deforestation-free supply chains, hosted at the World Economic Forum.
+Norway has developed the fund in cooperation with partners in the Tropical Forest Alliance 2020, a global public-private partnership to drive action towards deforestation-free supply chains, hosted at the World Economic Forum.

 Fund to be set up by IDH

-The fund will be formally set up and incorporated by IDH later this year.
-It will then operate as an independent legal entity.
+The fund will be formally set up and incorporated by IDH as an independent legal entity later this year.